 The University of Sydney offers two summer tracks: Term A, which runs late May to early July, and Term B, which runs early July to early August.
 Participate in one or both terms, taking 1 or 2 classes (4 or 8 UofM credits) per term.
 Credit-bearing internship placements in all fields available both terms.
 See a class list and other details about short term study abroad at Sydney.

 Students attending the Spring semester at the University of Sydney (late February - late June) have the option of leaving early and completing an 8-week, credit-bearing, full-time internship placement from early January to late February.
 Specifically, placements for CSE students are abundant and well-developed, although most other fields are available.
 Students then stay on for the regular Spring term at Sydney, with the option of enrolling in the standard courseload of 4 classes, or a reduced 3-class workload.
 Interested students should consult the Learning Abroad Center as soon as possible to ensure a well-matched placement.
+More information is available in Sydney's internship handbook.

 Major Advising Pages